TPP · Banking · Confirmation of Payee

-Confirmation of Payee - API Guide v2.1
+Confirmation of Payee — API Guide 4 min read

 Confirmation of Payee (CoP) lets a TPP verify that an IBAN belongs to the named individual or business before initiating a payment.
 Unlike payment flows, CoP does not require user authorization — the TPP authenticates directly using a client credentials grant and the LFI responds with a match result in seconds.